What’s in a cigarette?

 Fuel used in the aviation industry.

-For information and support on how to quit smoking, call the National Smokers' Quitline on 1800 201 203, request a call-back from our smoking cessation team or visit Quit.ie
+For information and support on how to quit smoking, call the HSE Quit Team on Freefone 1800 201 203 or visit Quit.ie